zimmski/tavor/README.md

 Generating data like this is just one example of the capabilities of Tavor.
 More interesting than generating data, is what you can do with it.
 Forwarding the data to a program to test the given vending machine is another possible use case of Tavor.

-Please have a look [here](#bigexample) if you like to see a bigger example with a complete overview over the basic features or just keep reading.
+Please have a look [here](#bigexample) if you like to see a bigger example with a complete overview over the basic features or keep reading to find out more about the background and capabilities of Tavor.

 ## <a name="fuzzing"></a>What is fuzzing?